wso2/docs-is/en/docs/sample-use-cases/self-sign-up.md

         <tr>
             <th>**Enable account lock on creation**</th>
             <td>
                 This locks the user account during user registration.
 The user can only sign in to the application after clicking the verification link sent to the user-provided email address.
-A confirmation mail is sent to the user but user account is locked until the user confirms the account by clicking on the account confirmation mail sent by WSO2 Identity Server.
+A confirmation mail is sent to the user but the user account is locked until the user confirms the account by clicking on the account confirmation mail sent by WSO2 Identity Server.
             </td>
         </tr>
     </table>